 ISO 14001 is a standard for "environmental management" - meaning that the organisation in question has a standardized system for examining its environmental impact, and is working towards continual improvement of its environmental performance.

 Close The Loop, Planet Ark's resource recovery partner, is both ISO 9001 certified and ISO14001 certified.
-Click herefor more info on these ISO standards.
+Find out more about these ISO standards.

 Shouldn't the companies that make printer products be responsible for the items the make?